linlinliu03/StackFull/README.md

 * Ask Questions
   * Users can ask any coding related question and get feedback from the community.
   * Question could be created by providing a summary title and detail body including text and code.
+* Answer Questions
+  * Users can read or search all open questions to provide good answers to help others.
+* Search for Questions
+  * Users have access to search question by typing keywords in the search bar without having to create an account.
+  * Search result is based on either the question title or question body including the keywords.
+Searching is also case         insensitive and the results are the same for both lower case and upper case of the keywords.